dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 You will see that the `DeploymentConfig` of the postgres pod did indeed include a PVC:

     deploymentconfigs/postgresql
-      pvc/postgresql (allocated 15GiB) as postgresql-data
+      pvc/postgresql (allocated 5GiB) as postgresql-data
         mounted at /var/lib/pgsql/data
     deploymentconfigs/rails-pgsql-persistent

 Now let’s take a look at how this was actually achieved.

-&#8680; A normal user cannot see the details of a PersistentVolume.
+&#8680; A normal user cannot see the details of a `PersistentVolume`.
 Log in as `operator`:

     oc login -u operator -n my-test-project